 How to Qualify for Unison HomeOwner

-Generally, you want to meet the minimum qualification criteria to secure a co-investment with Unison:
+Generally, you want to meet the minimum qualification criteria to secure an equity sharing agreement with Unison:

 - Middle FICO score of 650 or higher